Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - Destination will be the virtual network, Destination port 22 (with which the Jump-Box will connect with other VMs)
 - Paste the PRIVATE IP.

 14. To quickly summarize.
-I used SSH to connect to Jump-Box-Provisioner and then in it installed docker, and ansible container and I then granted Jump-Box-Provisioner SSH access to the VNet- which is in essense the remaining VMs (Web-1 and Web-2- that will be created soon in the VNet).
+I used SSH `ssh admin@jump-box-ip` to connect to Jump-Box-Provisioner and then in it installed docker, and ansible container and I then granted Jump-Box-Provisioner SSH access to the VNet- which is in essense the remaining VMs (Web-1 and Web-2- that will be created soon in the VNet).
 Now I can use the terminal inside to Jump-Box to install containers on other VMs

 15. Next, I am going to create a new VM called Web-1 in Azure